50 Practical Journal Prompts About Fear to Be Fearless

 Missed opportunities

-Fear can be like a wall that keeps us from exploring the unknown.
-It makes us avoid new things, relationships, or chances that could make our lives better.
+Fear acts as a wall, blocking us from exploring the unknown.
+It causes us to avoid new experiences, relationships, or chances that could improve our lives.

-When we give in to fear, we miss out on important opportunities to grow, learn, and make meaningful connections.
+When we succumb to fear, we miss out on important opportunities for growth, learning, and meaningful connections.

 Stagnation and regret